NOTE

 Instead of working through the feeling in a healthy manner, I decided that I needed a hobby; preferably one that was constructive, that would allow me to work at it little by little every day.

 The first hobby I tried was baking.
-My fiancee at the time has celiac, so in an effort to have sweet treats (I’ve always had a sweet tooth), I decided to try baking.
+My ex has celiac, so in an effort to have sweet treats (I’ve always had a sweet tooth), I decided to try baking.
 I sort of clung to baking and went all in for a while; spending hours every weekend baking, and would sometimes spend my evenings doing it as well.
 Eventually the novelty ran out, and I did it less and less.
 This could be attributed to my ADHD, as I’m almost positive I wasn’t medicated yet when I tried baking, but that could be fake news (this is a jab at orange man).
 Regardless, I don’t think I was necessarily bored of baking (maybe a little burnt out), but I was primarily following recipes when I baked, so to me, the hobby didn’t feel inherently constructive.
-That’s at least what I told myself, and went back to the drawing boa, and went back to the drawing board.
+That’s at least what I told myself, and went back to the drawing board.

 The next hobby was drawing and I almost immediately realized I hated it, and gave up on it almost a week after starting (still hurts thinking about the money I spent on supplies; ADHD sucks).

 Some time around then, I played a game with my long time best friend (who I talked about above) and we discussed our lives.
 I don’t know what brought it up, but we discussed his studies (he was working on a PhD in linguistics at the time, which is now complete) and the thought of learning a language came to my mind.
 At this point, I was actually medicated, and thought it was actually possible.
-I decided to let it fester in my mind for a few days, and by some weird chance, I was recommended a video of a clip from an anime movie during this time.
-The clip was in Japanese and for some reason, this clip just made me want to learn Japanese.
-And so, I again impusively decided I was going to learn Japanese.
+I decided to let it fester in my mind for a few days, and by chance, I was playing through Persona 5 Royal in my free time.
+After seeing a bunch of signs written in Japanese in the game, I realized that this was the hobby I wanted to do after all.
+And so I impulsively decided I was going to learn Japanese again.

 However, as I didn’t want to fail again, I decided that I would learn hiragana and katakana for two weeks.
 If I was still passionate after this period, I’d fully commit and give it my all.
 To my surprise, I was even more passionate after that two week period; thus beginning my actual Japanese language learning journey.